Our Programmes

 The Teach First NZ Programme is an intensive training programme, given that you are completing a Postgraduate Diploma while teaching in a school.
 Everyone’s circumstances will be different so it comes down to the individual determining what’s possible for them and their whānau, but we do have many participants who are parents and caregivers on the programme.

-We work with secondary schools serving low-income communities across the motu.
-Contact us if you would like to know if there is an existing partner school – or a school there is potential to partner with – in your area.
+We work with primary (currently Auckland only) and secondary schools serving low-income communities across Aotearoa.
+Contact us if you would like to know if there is an existing partner school – or a school there is potential to partner with, in your area.

 Can I get financial support from StudyLink?